KIDevs/ACC_Extensions_Builder/README.md

 2. Choose `File > Extension Manager` and install it from the "Available" list to use the latest production build, or choose `Install from URL` to install the latest version from this repo.
 Paste the URL of this page (https://github.com/KIDevs/ACC_Extensions_Builder) and click Install

+For more informations and tips go to: [Creative Cloud Extension Builder for Brackets](http://davidderaedt.github.io/CC-Extension-Builder-for-Brackets/)

 ### Applications Integrated with CEP
 These extensions support CEP HTML extensions.